durovsky/rep/rep-I000X.rst

 - Integration of ROS-I system into existing industrial network (PLC as a master)
 - Using ROS-I as a high level system for industrially driven mechanics (PC as a master)

-The main goal of ROS-PROFINET wrapper is to provide access to PROFINET network through ROS messages, services and actions, utilizing existing Linux compatible Profinet hardware.
+**Main goal** of ROS-PROFINET wrapper - to provide access to PROFINET network through ROS messages, services and actions, utilizing existing Linux compatible Profinet hardware.

+**GSoC project goal**
+- define ROS-PROFINET abstraction layer
+- develop cp1616_interface package
+- demonstrate the functionality in combination with PLC S7-1200 and HMI
+- write a proper documentation

 Software Layers
 ========